 I don't want to discourage you—I'm sure your book is fantastic—but nobody knows it yet.

 It's important to remember that advertising is a game of impressions.
-It's about putting your brand, your title, your name in front of as many people as many times as possible.
+It's about putting your brand, your title, and your name in front of as many people as many times as possible.
 There's an old adage in the advertising industry that a person needs to see something seven times before they purchase it.
 Well, books are no different.

 Say you just created your first campaign.
 You can see that the ad is being shown.
 (Check those analytics!
 More on this in a future blog post.)
 But you've only had one or two sales.